vipulnaik/working-drafts/ark/arithmetic-of-density.md

 **The observed density floor should drift downward.** Fully 57% of the current table has ω(n) = 2, so more than half the computed values are served by an engine whose reach halves over the next few decades of n.
 The floor of 0.0418 at n = 575, and the median of 0.1995, are both propped up by a population that thins.

 **The asymptotic question is entirely Hardy–Littlewood.** Since the multiplicative engine vanishes in density, the asymptotic behaviour of μ(n) for almost all n is set by the additive families, whose caps are 1/4 and 1/9 and whose availability is a Bateman–Horn question.
-In particular the ladder constants of §5 of the notes — δ₀^even = 1/4, δ₀^odd ≈ 0.049 — are the right asymptotic quantities, and the fused family's 1/2 and 1/3 are not, however dominant they look in the table.
+In particular the ladder constants of §5 of the notes — the §3.3 constants — are the right asymptotic quantities, and the fused family's 1/2 and 1/3 are not, however dominant they look in the table.

 ---

 ## 5. What this says about the open problems

-**Open Problem 2** needs restating, per §3.3.
-Its constant δ₀^odd ≈ 0.049 is the ceiling of the three-block chain family, which the enumeration selects exactly once in 1,848 values; the family that actually serves odd n caps at **1/9 for n ≡ 1 (mod 4)** and **≈ 0.0858 for n ≡ 3 (mod 4)**.
-So the problem is not to beat 0.049 — that is already done, subject to the local-solubility check §3.3 flags — but to **exceed 1/9 strictly**, which is what Theorem E.1 needs and which the 2c + r family approaches without attaining.
-Per §2.1 the place to look is fusion, which beats splitting by a factor of F; the target is a configuration that fuses at odd n more aggressively than n = 3·(prime power) allows.
-That is a mechanism question, and §3.4 explains why more Hardy–Littlewood input cannot substitute.
+**Open Problem 2** is now sharply posed.
+The ladder constants are the six values of §3.3, and the question is whether any *family* beats them.
+Two parts:

+**(a) Exceed 1/9 strictly at odd n.** Theorem E.1 of the proof document settles the collapse only *above* density 1/9, and the 2c + r family approaches 1/9 without attaining it — exact balance needs c = r = n/3, and admissibility requires r ≠ p.
+That gap is exactly what keeps the collapse open at odd n.
+Per §2.1 the place to look is fusion, which beats splitting by a factor of F.

+**(b) Lift the obstructed classes.** The efficiency losses at ℓ = 2 and ℓ = 3 are obstructions to *these* families, not to μ.
+A family with a different local structure — unequal p-blocks, a fused pair, a foreign block whose twist is a higher q-power — might avoid them.
+The one worked instance in range is n = 551 = 256 + 167\* + 128, which uses two *distinct* powers of 2 and sidesteps the equal-block form entirely.

+Since both Bateman–Horn systems already supply ~n/log³n representations where they are soluble at all, no strengthening of the sieve input helps with either part; this is a question about mechanisms.

 **Open Problem 9(a) (k ≤ 3)** is the statement that the four-part cap 1/16 is never the best available.
 By §2.2 the four-part family is only in play below density 1/16, and by §2.3 that means ω(n) ≥ 3 and no good two- or three-part representation — a triple coincidence whose predicted frequency is the natural next computation.
 Note that the revised odd-n ceilings of §3.2 are both **above** 1/16, so on that footing the residue is closed for odd n as well as even, leaving only the local-solubility gap.